Miracle has been touring original, inventive theatre across the UK since 1979. It is one of the South West’s most distinctive voices.

 It skilfully integrates the very latest technology with traditional storytelling to bring together audiences of all ages across the South West and beyond.

-The company has produced 50 projects in 35 years and has toured 57 times.
-It has produced 44 touring theatre productions, including 26 original plays.
+The company has produced 55 projects in 39 years and has toured 60 times.
+It has produced 44 touring theatre productions, including 27 original plays.
+Check out our Time Capsule for images and paraphernalia from the past 40+ years!

 1979 Miracle’s first production: The Beginning of the World an adaptation of the Cornish Ordinalia.
 Seen by approx. 2,000 people.